 Background

-- The new policy addresses Black kidney candidates who were registered on the national transplant waiting list before the Establish OPTN Requirement for Race-Neutral eGFR Calculations policy took effect on July 27, 2022.
+• The policy addresses Black kidney candidates who were registered on the national transplant waiting list before the Establish OPTN Requirement for Race-Neutral eGFR Calculations policy took effect on July 27, 2022.

-- The new policy allows Black kidney candidates, if they meet specific criteria outlined by the OPTN, to receive the waiting time they would have had if a race-neutral eGFR calculation was used at the time of assessment.
+• The policy allows Black kidney candidates, if they meet specific criteria outlined by the OPTN, to receive the waiting time they would have had if a race-neutral eGFR calculation was used at the time of assessment.

 The estimated glomerular filtration rate (eGFR) measures how slowly or quickly kidneys remove a waste product called creatinine from the blood.
 The eGFR calculation helps doctors understand how sick a kidney patient is.
 For a number of years, some eGFR calculations included a modifier for patients identified as Black.
 This practice led to a systemic underestimation of how sick some Black patients really were.
 In some cases, it meant Black patients had to wait longer to be listed for kidney transplants.
 In other cases, it delayed when Black candidates qualified to start gaining waiting time, a major factor in the priority that kidney candidates receive.
 Learn more about race and eGFR.